mitranim/xhttp/readme.md

   * multiple arguments instead of one result

 JavaScript forces callbacks for asynchonous actions.
 This alone is bad enough.
-_Multiple_ callbacks for one action is a recipe for pain and suffering.
+_Multiple_ callbacks for one action borders on masochism.
 It causes people to invent "finally"-style callbacks just to hack around the fact they have branched prematurely.
 One continuation is better than many; it's never too late to branch!

 It's common to spread request results over multiple arguments (body, xhr etc.).
-In contrast, bundling it all into a single value (see [Result](#result)) is very convenient for further API adaptations.
-You can easily add a [Promise-based](#promises) API and even bolt `async/await` on top of it without losing anything.
+In contrast, bundling it all into a single value (see [Result](#result)) is convenient for further API adaptations.
+Adding a [Promise-based](#promises) or generator-based API becomes trivial.

 Many libraries make another big mistake: losing a reference to the underlying `XMLHttpRequest` object, masking it behind callbacks or a promise.

+Finally, `xhttp` respects your laziness.
+It prepares an xhr object and lets _you_ "pull the trigger" to start the request.
+Convenient for building advanced network utilities with queueing, deduplication etc.

 ### Why not `fetch`?